RajuGujjalapati/MongoDbImageCollection/README.md

 into mongodb.
 # Purpose
 The main purpose is to allow user to edit their images, For example : text on image, color, cropping, etc...
-<strike>Currently i have stopped this and trying to learn some other technologies to do this in better way.</strike>